willfore/mattermost_to_slack/README.md

 `mm2slack get_users --export-file <path_to_file>`

 Run this to grab all of your users and create a CSV file to be imported into slack

+`mm2slack get_channels --export-file <path_to_file> --team-name <my-team-name>`

+Since the export uses all team names.
+Please specify your team name when importing channels

+# Contributing

+Feel free to submit a pull request to improve this.
+As of writing there are literally no other options out there I could find.